 Oil is required to keep the engine components lubricated.
 When the wrong type or not enough oil is used, friction can build in the engine and overheat causing your strimmer not to start and possibly ruin the engine.

-Because petrol can begin to breakdown and become less effective as soon as 30 days after purchase, fuel must be consumed within this time frame.
+Because petrol can begin to break down and become less effective as soon as 30 days after purchase, the fuel must be consumed within this time frame.
 If you are unable to use it in this amount of time, add a fuel additive to stabilize the fuel so it lasts a little longer.

-Fix: Drain any old fuel remaining in your strimmer and fill with fresh fuel.
-This is an petrol and oil mix for a 2-cycle engine and a straight petrol for a 4-stage engine.
+Fix: Drain any old fuel remaining in your strimmer and fill it with fresh fuel.
+This is a petrol and oil mix for a 2-cycle engine and straight petrol for a 4-stage engine.

 Add a fuel stabilizer like STA-BIL to stabilize the fuel, clean the fuel system and reduce moisture in the fuel.

 A cracked primer bulb that won’t fill up with fuel won’t function correctly to get fuel to the carburetor for starting the strimmer.

 The strimmer’s fuel line can become clogged with deposits left behind by dirt and old fuel.
 When this happens, fuel to the engine is restricted which can cause the strimmer to not start.